leilasdq/basic-style-training/README.md

 There is also 2dlifferent theme with different background and text colors.
 Them can be change by click on a desired button.

 Things are managed in themes extended from a base theme that contains common colors.

+There is also an attrebute that set to default margin (8dp)